oliverjam/learn-advanced-react-reusable-components/README.md

 Eventually you'll hit the [apropcalypse](https://twitter.com/gurlcode/status/1002110517094371328?lang=en), where your components takes 25 different configuration props.

-We can look at how HTML works for a better API: one that the developer using the component can _compose_:
+We can look at how HTML works for a better API:

 ```html
 <label for="fruit">Choose fruit</label>